Chapel Pond Pass Rock Climbing

 Take I-87 North to Exit 30 (way the heck up there); make a LEFT at the end of the exit ramp, and follow Rt 9 as it winds up a gradual hill.
 At a confusing intersection (known locally as malfunction junction), continue straight onto Route 73 and follow this northwest.
 About 2.5 further you will arrive at the pull off for Spanky's area.
 Shortly after comes the Chapel Pond Slabs (absolutely can't miss them towering over the road), and in a matter of seconds, you'll reach Chapel Pond itself.
 This is the heart of the Keene Valley Region.

 Weather station 9.4 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Chapel Pond Pass:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Chapel Pond Pass:

 Featured Route For Chapel Pond Pass

 Rockaholic 5.8 5b 16 VI- 15 HVS 4c NY